sideangleside/sat6-disconnected-operations-guide/sat6-disconnected.md

 This guide provides guidance as to how a user of Red Hat Satellite 6 can setup a Satellite installation to support a disconnected.

+## Version Support

+This document has been developed on Satellite 6.3 (Beta).
+It _should_ work with Satellite 6.2 with minor tweaks.

 ## Intended Audience